 Plain flour has a lower protein level than strong flour but don’t immediately discount it.
 It can produce a more tender crumb than a strong flour.
 British plain flour has a similar protein level to the flour that the French use for their baguettes.

-Very strong bread flour is not one I use very often but it is suitable for breads that are defined by their chewiness such as bagels and pretzels.
+I don’t use ‘very strong’ bread flour very often.
+However, this is a good choice for breads that are defined by their chewiness, such as bagels and pretzels.

-It is easier to get hold of heritage flours now than ever before, especially at local delis or from mills that sell online or specialist suppliers such as Bakery Bits.
+It is easier to get hold of heritage flours now than ever before.
+You can buy them at local delis or from mills that sell online or specialist suppliers such as Bakery Bits.
 Heritage flours include spelt, emmer, khorasan (aka Kamut) and einkorn.
 They all make delicious bread but can be a bit trickier to bake with.

-In summary, my advice is that if you are a novice baker start with a flour that is labelled ‘strong’ or ‘bread’ flour but as your confidence with bread making grows then try making a loaf with plain flour and definitely experiment with different flours that you find on the shelves of your local deli or that you can find online.
-Just remember that bread requires gluten and if you are looking at gluten free flour that is a whole different technique and the gluten will need to be replaced with either xanthan gum or psyllium husk.
+In summary, my advice is that if you are a novice baker start with a flour that is labelled ‘strong’ or ‘bread’ flour.
+As your confidence with bread making grows try making a loaf with plain flour.
+Then definitely experiment with different flours that you find on the shelves of your local deli or that you can find online.
+Just remember that bread requires gluten.
+If you are looking at gluten free flour that is a whole different technique and the gluten will need to be replaced with either xanthan gum or psyllium husk.
 Gluten free flour includes buckwheat, teff, amaranth and sorghum.

 If you would like to learn how to bake bread and transform from a novice to a confident bread baker then take my online masterclass Bread Made Easy.

 You can join us for a fun, relaxing day learning how to make bread at our cookery school in Ironbridge.

 Take a look at my YouTube channel for helpful bread making tips.